Skip to main content

 Prerequisite

-To view a detailed path of tainted data with dataflow traces, follow these steps:
+To view the detailed path of tainted data with dataflow traces:

-1. Log in to Semgrep Cloud Platform, and then click the Code in the left panel to view your findings.
+1. Log in to Semgrep AppSec Platform, and click Code in the left panel to view your findings.

-2. Select a finding where Semgrep Code detected tainted data, and then do one of the following actions:
+2. Select the finding you're interested in, then do one of the following actions:

 • If the default Group by Rule is enabled, click View details icon on the card of the finding.
 Click View details if Group by Rule is enabled